Archive: Web archiving

 Web archiving is the process of collecting portions of the World Wide Web and ensuring the collection is preserved in an archive, such as an archive site, for future researchers, historians, and the public.
 Due to the massive size of the Web, web archivists typically employ web crawlers for automated collection.

 Similarly, software code and documentation can be archived on the web, as with the example of CPAN.

 Dark archives

-Archives that are collected and kept in cold storage ie. not openly accessible, are sometimes called dark archives.
+Archives that are collected and kept in cold storage (i.e., not openly accessible) are sometimes called dark archives.
 For example in 2025, the academic paper repository arXiv was concerned about trends in the United States and elsewhere that might restrict academic freedoms.
 They created a dark archive of the website, so it could be reconstituted in another country, if required.
 Dark archive is also used in library science for collections of online publications that are held in reserve in case the publisher no longer makes them available.